Below is some information on our current board members. If you are interested in joining the Jerusalem Farm board

 Bill Cordaro has spent his entire career working with the non-profit sector.
 With a masters in Theology, a Masters in Adult Education and a certificate in Fund Raising and Development, he is currently the president of Stewardship Partners & Resources.
-SP&R works mainly with church and other faith based organizations and churches.
+SP&R works mainly with church and other faith based organizations, promoting the transformative power of stewardship.
 Bill is married with three grown children and originally from Des Moines.
-He has lived in Kansas City for 30 years.
-His past experience includes teaching at all levels of education, running youth programs and leading the marking and communications department for a non-profit with over $65 million in annual revenues.
-He has been doing fundraising and development for over 7 years.
+He has lived in Kansas City for 35 years.
+His past experience includes teaching at all levels of education, running youth programs and leading the marketing and communications department for a non-profit with over $65 million in annual revenues.
+He has been doing stewardship education, fundraising and development for over 12 years.

 Regina Staves is an Assistant Professor of psychology at Avila University and is an advocate to prevent child abuse and neglect.
 She currently serves on the Missouri Children's Trust Fund board and participates in several community groups focusing on child abuse prevention and healthy development.
 She has a Bachelors in psychology, Masters in counseling psychology and Ph.D. in psychology.
 Dr. Staves is also a mental health counselor specializing in psychological trauma, attachment, emotional and brain development, and social issues impacting children and families.
 Dr. Staves is active in educating the community about the positive individual and societal effects of restorative practices and co-teaches a class on restorative justice at Avila.
 She is also an Associate of the Sisters of St. Joseph of Carondelet.